Srekel/the-debuginator/README.md

   - 53 "tests", all passes.
 - Beginning of reference implementation in SDL.
 - Working implementation with all core features.
-- Lacks proper single-header-library structure so **currently** is unusable in a larger project.

 ## Features